actions-marketplace-validations/pdreker_elastic-ingest-test-action/README.md

 The port where elasticsearch can be reached.
 Defaults to `9200`

+### `pipelines`

+**REQUIRED** A space separated list of files declaring elastic pipelines.
+The paths are relative to your repository and the pipelines in elasticsearch will be named according to the filename after removing path components and the .json suffix - `tests/my-pipeline.json` becomes `my-pipeline`.

 ### `testdir``

 Directory containing the pipeline and test definitions.
 Pipeline files are all file matching `pipe*.json`, tests are all files matching `test*.json``